brandonkim44/type-faster/README.md

 ## Architecture & Technology

-This project will heavily rely on web APIs and DOM manipulation.
+This project will heavily rely on web APIs and DOM manipulation, using JavaScript, HTML5 and CSS3.
 Depending on whether I decide to add animations and other effects to the game, other technologies may be added.

 ## Implementation Timeline